RobertFurtuna10/BDD_Cucumber_Mega-Image/README.md

    - Follow the installation instructions for your operating system.

 3. **Clone the Repository**:
-   - Clone the repository containing the project files:
+   - Open your terminal or command prompt and run:
      ```bash
      git clone https://github.com/RobertFurtuna10/BDD_Cucumber_Mega-Image.git
      ```

 4. **Navigate to Project Directory**:
-   - Open Terminal or Command Prompt.
    - Change to the directory where your `pom.xml` file is located:
      ```bash
      cd path/to/project-directory